History Speaks. Listen. Learn.

-I have always found that local history is rich in experience and reward, giving us context and perspective across time, geography, and community.
-I like to help others us it as a learning and teaching tool, as well.
+I have always found local history rich in experience and reward, giving context and perspective across time, geography, and community.
+I hope to help others understand similarly, as a powerful, accessible means of learning.

 One of my favorite quotes: [We] map what we see, marking some features, ignoring others.
 History is not the past, but a map of the past, drawn from a particular point of view to be useful to the modern traveler.~Henry Glassie, Professor of Folklore.